YoBii/LethalMoonUnlocks/README.md

 - `MatchMode` (`Any` vs `All`)
 - `IgnoreDefaultMoonStoryLock`

-These rules act as a progression gate on discovering their respective constellation and essentially work exactly like a moon that would be locked behin story progression.
+These rules act as a progression gate on discovering their respective constellation and essentially work exactly like a moon that would be locked behind story progression.
 You can even combine both.

 - other mods can still call `UnlockManager.TryReleaseStoryLock*` to unlock the story related progression gate.
 - constellation unlock conditions are another progression gate.